sikopet/blog/posts/load_balancers.md

 L3 and L4
 * simple and fast
 * each TCP session is redirected to one of the replicas
-* L3 - all traffic from a given source UP will be sent to the same server regardless of the number of TCP sessions it has generated
+* L3 - all traffic from a given source IP will be sent to the same server regardless of the number of TCP sessions it has generated
 * L4 - track also source and destination port (finer granularity)